ResearchComputing/Documentation/docs/software/matlab.md

 Hello World from process 2
 Hello World from process 3
 ```

-Viola!
-You have run a parallel job on Summit with Matlab!

 RC Matlab currently does not support parallelization across nodes,
 only across cores on one node.